timothyveldhuizen/state-of-the-art-processor/README.md

 ### Install and start ui

-Go to the correct app folder, e.g. `cd angular/app` and run `npm install` or to run go to the root directory and do `npm run start:angular`.
+Go to the correct app folder, e.g. `cd angular/app` and run `npm install`.
+To run go to the root directory and do `npm run start:angular`.

 The apps contain a local NPM dependency `form-submission-processor` which points to the exact same folder with all the logic for processing the form submission records.